stackOcean-official/sentiment-api-en/README.md

-# sentiment-api-de
+# sentiment-api-en

-Rest-API for german sentiment analysis of an input text.
+Rest-API for englisch sentiment analysis of an input text.

 ## How to setup